Hello! Can you tell me a bit about you?

 How many images will I receive?

-I am a firm believer in quality over quantity and I try not to make a selling point out of how many images I produce – because that would be emphasising the wrong thing.
-Trust me, you’ll have thousands of images of your wedding because each guest will probably take dozens!
+I am a firm believer in quality over quantity and I try not to make a selling point out of how many images I produce – because that would be emphasizing the wrong thing.
 What I strive for is quality which is something that only a talented wedding photographer can provide.
-Besides, nobody wants a flip book for their wedding album.
-I deliver unique and moving images for my clients with each frame I deliver.
-Generally speaking, clients will receive at least 50 images per hour of photography coverage.
+Generally speaking, clients will receive about 50 images per hour of photography coverage.

 Do I receive copyrights to the photos?